uzyovoys/zenbot/_pages/messengers/slack.md

 {% include note.html text="Note that you can use only direct messages to communicate with your bot." %}

 ## Variables
-Each time Zenbot receives a request from Slack, it produces a set of special variables.
+Each time Zenbot receives a request from Slack, it generates a set of special variables you can use inside a Botscript.

 - **req_slack_token** - the token of Slack bot
 - **req_slack_channel** - ID of the channel from where the request was sent